 Identify and evaluate existing minority claims of their choice in terms of these theoretical positions

-Construct their own arguments and identify reasons to support them in oral and written form.
+Construct their own arguments in oral and written form.

 Mode of instruction